damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 **± 19:00 UTC:** GitLab.com starts experiencing an increase in database load due to what we suspect was spam.
-In the week leading up to this event GitLab.com had been experiencing from similar problems, but not this severe.
+In the week leading up to this event GitLab.com had been experiencing similar problems, but not this severe.
 One of the problems this load caused was that many users were not able to post comments on issues and merge requests.
 Getting the load under control took several hours.